mmomtchev/velitherm/README.md

 ## pressureFromAltitude

-Pressure from altitude using the hypsometric formula
+Pressure from altitude using the hypsometric formula.

+This is a better equation that takes into account the pressure and the temperature of the day.
+It is not a standard and different weather institutions use slightly different parameters.
+It is used when calculating the QFF.

 ### Parameters